MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 I translated the problem into the following requirement:

-> **Generate a security notification whenever the protected Sanifeo credential is retrieved and retain enough audit information to identify who accessed it, when the access occurred, and where the request originated.**
+> **Generate a security notification every time the protected Sanifeo credential is retrieved and retain enough audit information to identify who accessed it, when the access occurred, and where the request originated.**

+Because this credential represents sensitive information, there is **no minimum access threshold**.
+A single retrieval is enough to trigger a security notification.

 The objective was **detection and visibility**, not automatic remediation.